Assalam-u-Alikum,

 After fasting for 15 hours a day in humid July’s scorching heat, everyone of us in Kashmir is genuinely busy managing the best feast on Tuesday, this Eid.
 It is a divine order that the faithful must have good food to celebrate the conclusion of a great month of blessings.

-Obviously, we look for delicacies within the eating habits and in Kashmir, it is usually the meat: the beef, the mutton and the poultry.
-Fish continues to be at the fag end of our priority, either because of the lack of it or this aquatic source of great food is out of fashion.
+We look for delicacies within our eating habits and in Kashmir, it is usually the meat: the beef, the mutton and the poultry.
+Fish continues to be at the fag end of our priority, either because of the lack of it or because this aquatic source of great food is out of fashion.

 Now think about the poultry.
 Official figures put the yearly requirement at 673 lakh kilograms.
-While government figures make us believe that more than two third is local, the overall commerce it generates is touching Rs 900 crore a year.
+While government figures make us believe that more than two-thirds are local, the overall commerce it generates is touching Rs 900 crore a year.
 Which part of this turnover we retain and what is the volume of flight of capital is beyond the scope of this letter.

-Why Kashmir has failed miserably in managing most of its requirements locally would continue to be a policy makers dilemma, but is beyond the scope of this letter.
-The focus is while we must have what we can afford and we have right to, are we really following the ways and methods that are laid down by the faith we adhere to?
+Why Kashmir has failed miserably in managing most of its requirements locally would continue to be a policymakers dilemma, but is beyond the scope of this letter.
+The focus is while we must have what we can afford and we have the right to, are we following the ways and methods that are laid down by the faith we adhere to?

-Islam has clearly detailed the foods that are permitted and has elaborately laid down the dos and do nots involved in the process of sourcing it.
-The Koran has clearly identified the rights that species involved in the food chain enjoy.
-Mere slaughter by sharp edged weapon does not make things halal on us, I believe.
+Islam has detailed the foods that are permitted and has elaborately laid down the dos and don’ts involved in the process of sourcing them.
+The Quran has identified the rights that species involved in the food chain enjoy.
+Mere slaughter by sharp-edged weapons does not make things halal on us, I believe.

-The findings that appeared in a Delhi based newspaper suggested that the sheep are stuffed in trucks beyond the capacity.
-In certain cases, they are tranquilized to ensure tension free transfer.
-In order to ensure that they make room for more heads, their limbs are fractured.
+The findings that appeared in a Delhi-based newspaper suggested that the sheep are stuffed in trucks beyond capacity.
+In certain cases, they are tranquillized to ensure tension-free transfer.
+To ensure that they make room for more heads, their limbs are fractured.
 For most of the distance between Rajasthan to Srinagar, they are kept hungry and thirsty.
-That might be the case why a portion of the imports are either dead or near dead, once the trucks halt for unload.
-In most of the cases, those nearing death – out of starvation or injury, are the first that go under butcher’s knife and obviously to my and your dinner table!
+That might be the case as to why a portion of the imports are either dead or near dead, once the trucks halt for unloading.
+In most cases, those nearing death – out of starvation or injury, are the first that go under butcher’s knife and obviously to my and your dinner table!
 This is not the halal, we are supposed to have.

-The owners of recently started 7C’s Restaurant told a select gathering of media persons well before the Ramazan that his high-end chef, a super specialist in mutton preparations, refused using locally sourced mutton.
+The owners of recently started 7C’s Restaurant told a select gathering of media persons well before the Ramazan that his high-end chef, a super-specialist in mutton preparations, refused to use locally sourced mutton.
 The reason: it was unfit for better and tasty preparations.
 The restaurant now sources mutton directly from Delhi.
 It flies it frozen.

 If Kashmir is unwilling to stake its pie in its Rs 1800 crore plus mutton economy, it speaks either of its magnanimity that it spears it for Rajasthan or its lack of capacity.
 But if it fails to use this huge turnover in not getting the best, it speaks about Kashmir’s stupidity and foolishness.
 It is directly linked to his health and faith too.

 Even in managing the poultry, the trade is using the worst methodology.
-Profiteering apart, there are two habits with poultry people which are in clear violations of the Islamic way of life: they move the poultry birds upside down using their legs for easy shifting; and most of them halal the birds for us as the flocks are watching!
+Profiteering apart, there are two habits with poultry people which are in clear violation of the Islamic way of life: they move the poultry birds upside down using their legs for easy shifting; and most of them halal the birds for us as the flocks are watching!
 How can this be halal?
-Do you know that farmers are harshly asked not to feed the flocks for 24 hours before they are shifted to the retailors?
-This is because they do not want the food intake becomes part of the purchase weight!
+Do you know that farmers are harshly asked not to feed the flocks for 24 hours before they are shifted to the retailers?
+This is because they do not want the food intake to become part of the purchase weight!

-As Kashmir is busy procuring the mutton and poultry, I thought it is the best time to share with you the other side of the story that we conveniently ignore.
-I wanted to convey faithful that of the many races that the Almighty extinguished, one was destroyed simply because they were cruel to animals.
-Koran bears the testimony.
+As Kashmir is busy procuring mutton and poultry, I thought it was the best time to share with you the other side of the story that we conveniently ignore.
+I wanted to convey faithfully that of the many races that the Almighty extinguished, one was destroyed simply because they were cruel to animals.
+Quran bears the testimony.

 Ponder over these things.
 And accept my Eid greetings.
 I am a concerned mutton eater and I do not follow what Maneka Gandhi says.